ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-operations.md

 vRealize Network Insight monitors network components and management traffic throughout the entire {{site.data.keyword.cloud_notm}} for VMware Regulated Workloads instance.
 The monitoring scope includes insight into the operation of the NSX-T™ overlay network.
 Network Insight is also used to help optimizing performance by eliminating network bottlenecks. vRealize Network Insight is an optional component that requires manual installation.

-## Edge services cluster
+## Edge gateway cluster
 {: #vrw-operations-edge}

-No operational tools are deployed to the edge services cluster.
-The edge services cluster is monitored and managed by using the tools that are deployed on the management cluster.
-All components of the edge services cluster are configured to deliver their log files to vRLI, inclusive of the virtual gateway syslog facilities.
-If the physical FortiGate is deployed instead of the edge services cluster, its syslog facility must send logs to vRLI.
+No operational tools are deployed to the edge gateway cluster.
+The edge gateway cluster is monitored and managed by using the tools that are deployed on the management cluster.
+All components of the edge gateway cluster are configured to deliver their log files to vRLI, inclusive of the virtual gateway syslog facilities.
+If the physical FortiGate is deployed instead of the edge gateway cluster, its syslog facility must send logs to vRLI.

 ## Workload cluster
 {: #vrw-operations-workload}